-The original Tube Whips' humble beginnings started when Nathan discovered Goolang Creek at the Nymboida Canoe Centre on his continuing travels around Australia.
-Tubing on Goolang's white water is great fun especially when a chain of tubers is formed and sent down the rapids.
-Although inner tubes are reasonably robust, the sharp rocks of Goolang Creek are no match for the already worn out inner tubes.
+The original Tube Whips' humble beginnings started when Nathan lived near the Nymboida Canoe Centre for several years on his travels around Australia.
+Tubing on Goolang's white water at the time was great fun especially when a chain of tubers was formed and sent down the rapids.
+Although inner tubes are reasonably robust, the sharp rocks of Goolang Creek were no match for the already worn inner tubes.
 A pile of discarded tubes, ready to be taken away for landfill, sparked the original idea of making the first inner tube whips.

-The Nymboida Canoe Centre, home of a white water facility in northern New South Wales, recycles inner tubes from cars and trucks for the pleasure of their customers who tube downstream on these.
-Once these tubes become irreparable, Nathan recycles them once again and cuts the rubber tubes into strips to create his specialty...
+The Nymboida Canoe Centre, home of a white water facility in northern New South Wales, used to recycle inner tubes from cars and trucks for the pleasure of their customers who tube downstream on these.
+Once these tubes become irreparable, Nathan thought he may be able to recycle them once again and cut the rubber tubes into strips to create his specialty...
 The original "Tube Whips".

-Tube whips are not only great for beginners but also for the intermediate and advance whip crackers.
-These whips will stand up to any amount of rain, hail or snow.
-The sound it produces is equal to, if not better than your average leather whip.
-Tube whips are strong, durable and affordable, making them a great gift for the whip cracking enthusiast.
+Tube whips were not only great for beginners but also for the intermediate and advance whip crackers.
+These whips stood up to any amount of rain, hail or snow.
+The sound it produces was equal to, if not better than your average leather whip.
+Tube whips were a strong, durable and affordable, making them a what was a great gift for any whip cracking enthusiast.

-Most handles are made from 19" environmentally sustainable Imported cane half plaited with a tube overlay.
-Other handles are made from local hardwood timber, dried and either hand turned on a lathe, or simply sanded back and used as they are, keeping their original natural bush look which makes them unique (please email for the natural handle).
-Bailing twine is used for the crackers which comes in different colours.
+Most of the handles were made from 19" environmentally sustainable Imported cane with a half plaited tube overlay.
+Other handles were made from local hardwood timber, dried and either hand turned on a lathe, or simply sanded back and used as they were, keeping their original natural bush look which made them unique.
+Bailing twine was and still is used for the crackers which comes now in different colours.

-Nathan recommends using a original tube whip when ever you can, as it is not only an excellent recreational pastime but also a great focal point for discussion among whip crackers around the world.
+Sadly Nathan has now stopped making tubewhips because the innertubes of car tyres were getting harder to find where he lives in the Northern Territory.
+He now recommends using his new stockwhip made out of a special vinyl which is also an original idea of Nathans, as it is not only an excellent recreational pastime but also a great focal point for discussion among whip crackers around the world.

 hopping on the tubes causes them to push into the rocks underneath.